-Make some money: Everyone needs it, so why not get some for yourself?
-The first part of the semester is typically a breeze, so do something "constructive" with your free time.
+Make some money.
+Everyone needs it, so why "constructive" with your free time.

-I. Donate something: I'm not talking about giving away your roommate's TV or anything like that, but donate plasma or something like that.
-As school drags on, you're gonna get strapped for cash, so why not try to help things out now?
+1. Donate something I'm not talking about giving away your roommate's TV or anything like that, but donate plasma or something like that.
+As school drags on, you're gonna ger out now?
 Sure, it takes awhile and isn't as fun as playing Goldeneye, but you make money.

-You can save that money for down the road, or treat yourself now and go get N'Sync's latest, Celebrity.
-You know you want to.
+You can save that money for down the road. or treat yourself now and go get N Sync's latest, Celebrity.
+You know you want to

 2. Get a job: As awful as it sounds, you could definitely work somewhere for a few weeks, make a few bucks, then quit right when schoolwork starts to heat up.
-Try something like a resturant, movie theater or even a grocery store, where the work is either easy or you at least get paid semi-decent.
+Try something like a restaurant, movie theater or even a grocery store where the work is either easy or you at least get paid semi-decent.
 They'll never notice you took anything either, right?
 Or will they.